 "The most we can hope for," MacMillan says, "is to understand as best we can those individuals who had to make the choices between war and peace."

-Can any individual be held accountable for the First World War?
+Can any individual be blamed for the First World War?

 The Guardian identifies six people who, from a British perspective, had the largest roles in the events leading to the outbreak of war: